Historical Context: The Rivalry That Made the Crossing Necessary

 Losses: The Terrible Price

-According to the Greek historian Polybius, Hannibal emerged from the Alps with only about 20,000 infantry and 6,000 cavalry—roughly a 40% loss.
+According to the Greek historian Polybius, Hannibal emerged from the Alps with only about 20,000 infantry and 6,000 cavalry — roughly a 40% loss.
 Many of the elephants died during or shortly after the crossing.
-Only one, Surus, reportedly survived to fight in Italy.
+Only one, Surus (meaning “the Syrian”), reportedly survived to fight in Italy.
+Surus became a legend in the Carthaginian army, said to be the bravest and most intelligent of the elephants.
+Hannibal used him as a personal mount in battle.

-Causes of death included combat, falls, exposure, starvation, and the general trauma of the journey.
+Causes of death included combat with mountain tribes, falls from cliffs, exposure to freezing temperatures, starvation, and the general trauma of the journey.
 Yet the army held together thanks to Hannibal’s leadership, the shared suffering, and the hope of plunder in Italy.
+The survivors emerged hardened and loyal, ready to face the Roman legions.

 Arrival in Italy and the Campaign That Followed

-In November 218 BCE, Hannibal’s battered army entered the Po Valley, where Gallic tribes—the Boii and Insubres—flocked to his banner.
-Within weeks, he fought and won the Battle of Trebia using a hidden flank ambush, destroying a Roman consular army.
+In November 218 BCE, Hannibal’s battered army entered the Po Valley, where Gallic tribes — the Boii and Insubres — flocked to his banner.
+These tribes had been conquered by Rome within the previous two decades and were eager for revenge.
+Their support provided Hannibal with fresh troops, local knowledge, and supplies.
+Within weeks, he fought and won the Battle of Trebia using a hidden flank ambush against the Roman consul Tiberius Sempronius Longus, destroying a Roman consular army.
+The Romans lost perhaps 20,000 men, while Hannibal’s losses were relatively light.

 The Battle of Lake Trasimene (217 BCE)